yuzhehu/C-FirstProject/README.md

 Adding people for now.
 Let's just get used to the environment first

+Added a Test_BLank_Project in current folder, this project is used to get used to C# and visual studio.
+We will be using the form class to actually build Danny's retarded calculator

 Build Process:
 We are using Visual Studio as our IDE.
 It seems pretty powerful with the UI drag and drop.
 (Always wanted to revisit C# since high school)